markojukic/gopyjson/README.md

     // Contains generated code
 }
 ```
-We can now proceed by importing the generated `gopyjson` package and using it for unmarshalling.
+We can now proceed by importing the generated `gopyjson` package and using it for unmarshaling.
 ```go
 package main